ZichenYang-glitch/cLoops2/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/YaqiangCao/cLoops2/blob/master/pngs/gm_runx1_vp_rehoboam.png)  |  ![](https://github.com/YaqiangCao/cLoops2/blob/master/pngs/k562_runx1_vp_rehoboam.png)

-### Rountine analysis step 17: annotate loops to genes and find a gene's all interacting enhancers
+### Routine analysis step 17: annotate loops to genes and find a gene's all interacting enhancers
 ```
 cLoops2 anaLoops -loop gm_loops.txt -o gm_loops -gtf ../data/gencode_v30_chr21.gtf -net
 ```
 There will be 5 files for the ***-gtf -net*** option as following.
 - [\_LoopsGtfAno.txt](#_LoopsGtfAno.txt) file for main annotations.
 Loop anchors were assigned to gene promoters and enhancers based on distance.
 If only run with ***-gtf*** option, this file is the only result.
 - [\_mergedAnchors.txt](#_mergedAnchors.txt) file for merged anchors.
-There will also be a \_nergedAnchors.bed file converted as bed file for convenience loading to genome browser.
+There will also be a \_mergedAnchors.bed file converted as bed file for convenience loading to genome browser.
 - [\_loop2anchors.txt](#_loop2anchors.txt) file for loops to merged anchors.
 - [\_targets.txt](#_targets.txt) file for every promoter's interacting enhancer and promoter.
 If there are >=2 enhancers/promoters linked, [HITS algorithm](https://en.wikipedia.org/wiki/HITS_algorithm) will be used to find the hubs.
 Montage analysis can be followed to show interactions for a specific promoter.
 - \_ep\_net.sif: [SIF file](https://cytoscape.org/manual/Cytoscape2_6Manual.html#SIF%20Format) for interactions networks of annotated enhancers and promoters, can be loaded in Cytoscape for visualization.
 Can be further used to analyze the topological structures of enhancers and promoters.